 Securing operational technology (OT) systems—those systems that monitor and control physical devices, processes, or events 1 —is increasingly a priority.
 Two trends are driving this.
 First, the explosion of the Internet of Things (IoT) is expanding the landscape of cyber-accessible and potentially vulnerable devices.
 Second, traditional information technology (IT) and OT networks are rapidly converging.
 Attackers are targeting non-enterprise devices and industrial control systems (ICS) at an alarming pace, putting our most critical infrastructures and the vital services they provide to support our economies—and lives—at risk.
 Unfortunately, most OT asset owners are not equipped for this changing landscape.

 As a testament to this challenge, talk of securing OT environments was everywhere at the RSA Conference in March 2019.
-For the first time, the conference dedicated a sandbox to ICS, and numerous panels discussed the convergence of the IT and OT networks, the challenges brought about by this convergence, and implications of today’s threats for legacy industrial environments that run mission-critical systems.
+For the first time, the conference dedicated a sandbox to ICS, and numerous panels discussed the convergence of the IT and OT networks, the challenges brought about by this convergence, and the implications of today’s threats for legacy industrial environments that run mission-critical systems.

 What is IT-OT convergence?
 It’s when the IT systems used for data-centric computing are integrated with OT systems used to run industrial operations.
 What happens in one environment can now affect the other, therefore organizations need to cohesively monitor events, processes, and devices across both.
 When taking steps to reduce risk, it’s now important to keep both enterprise and industrial operations in mind.